 - 3/4 cup (1 1/2 sticks) unsalted butter, room temperature

 - 1 cup granulated sugar

 - Cream Cheese Frosting

 Preheat oven to 350 degrees, with racks in upper and lower thirds.
 Lightly coat 24 standard muffin cups with cooking spray or line with paper liners.
 In a medium bowl, whisk together pumpkin puree, buttermilk, and vanilla.
 In another medium bowl, whisk together flour, baking powder, baking soda, and pumpkin pie spice.
 In a large bowl, using an electric mixer, beat butter and sugars on medium-high until light and fluffy, 3 to 5 minutes.
 Beat in eggs, one at a time, scraping down bowl as needed.
-With mixer on low, beat in flour mixture in three additions, alternating with two additions pumpkin mixture, until combined.
+With mixer on low, beat in flour mixture in 3 additions, alternating with 2 additions pumpkin mixture, until combined.

 Spoon 1/4 cup batter into each muffin cup.
 Bake until a toothpick inserted in center comes out clean, 18 to 20 minutes, rotating pans halfway though.
 Let cupcakes cool in pans on wire racks, 15 minutes.
 Remove cupcakes from pans and let cool completely on racks, 10 minutes.
 To serve, spread frosting onto cooled cupcakes.

 Let children prep the muffin pans, measure the ingredients, and help cover the cupcakes with a layer of luscious cream cheese frosting.